laconbass/iai-oop/README.md

       var parent = Parent();
       var child = Child();

 That's all, the target is accomplished.
 There is no need of *classes* and no need to use the *new* keyword.
-This pattern separates the creation and initialization of objects from its representation so decouples the instances from the function that initializes them.
+This pattern decouples the creation and initialization of objects from its representation while maintains a true prototypal inheritance pattern.
 The mechanism to check instance types is the `instanceof` operator.

-When initialization is not needed, there is also a mechanism to inherit one prototype from another:
+When initialization is not needed, there is also a mechanism to inherit one object from another:

       var Grandpa = {
         // ...